Youth Making Social Change through Music

 • Serve as a “practice buddy” to a child

 • Assist a professional teaching artist in a group class environment: tweak bow hold, demonstrate a technique or lead an activity!

 • Participate in ensemble and chamber music groups as a leader

-• Participate in extra concerts and trips to Mechanics Hall, Start on the Street, the EcoTarium, the Worcester Art Museum
+• Participate in extra concerts and trips to Mechanics Hall, Hanover Theatre, and Worcester’s newest venue, the JMAC (Jean McDonough Arts Center).

 For further information contact: